ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 ## Specification for the `features` subtype of the `components` structure

-* The `features` field is a list of feature + filter combinations relevant to phenotypes
+* The `features` field is a list of feature and filters to apply to that feature, combinations relevant to phenotypes
 ```
 "features":[
 {